How do I apply?

-Student participants must attend the Rural Works! orientation on Saturday, April 27th from 9 am – 3 pm.
+Student participants must attend the Rural Works! orientation in April.
 Orientation will include information about the Rural Works! program, StrengthsFinder coaching, and employability sessions.
 Lunch will be provided.

 What obligations do students have as part of the program?

 In addition to the specific on-the-job expectations of employers, each student must attend an orientation training, complete eight hours of service or engagement in the community, and must agree to complete a post-internship survey.
 Students are also responsible for securing their own housing arrangements.

 What obligations do employers have as part of the program?

 Each employer will submit a job description outlining the expected tasks and duties of the internship, as well as their overall goals for the internship, specific subject matter, and technical skills required.
 During the course of the internship, employers must agree to provide each student a minimum of eight hours of compensated time to conduct or participate in a community engagement activity outside of their job to deepen their understanding of the community.
 Employers must also agree to provide the intern with interim and post internship feedback and participate in an evaluation of the program.

 What support will be available to students outside of their employer during the internship?